 A known way to improve Excel VBA speed and efficiency, especially fore large Excel files, is to save your Workbooks in binary XLSB format.
 To read more on the benefits read my post on the XLSB format.

-Use Early binding of Object
+Use Early binding

 When working with OLE objects remember that it is more efficient to declare the OLE object type explicitly.
 Use: